-So you are considering to buy an IKEA bunk beds for kids, right?
-You probably know from experience or heard from others that they are good since they are cheap and they suit well for those who are on a budget.
+So you are considering buying an IKEA bunk bed for kids, right?
+You probably know from experience or heard from others that they are good since they are cheap and they are well suitable for those who are on a budget.

-Quality truly does matter, and if the whole thing isn’t going to be sturdy, it is just a wasted money that could have gone somewhere else.
+Quality truly does matter, and if the whole thing isn’t going to be sturdy, it’s just wasted money that could have gone somewhere else.

 IKEA Quality for Bunk Beds

 Now, I’ve heard that some people buy everything from IKEA.
 All the furniture you can think of is probably available in IKEA stores.

 But with that comes the cost.

 You could never, ever, have such a huge monopoly in furniture in terms of incredible price, and then not suffer anywhere else.